Cathedral of the Immaculate Conception (Albany, New York): 1796 – 1847: Catholicism comes to Albany

+By the end of the American Revolution in 1781, the tiny Catholic population in the new State of New York was concentrated in New York City.
+It was served by St. Peter's Parish, erected in 1786 as the only parish in the state.
+When Pope Pius VI erected the Diocese of Baltimore in 1789, the entire United States was put under its jurisdiction.St.
+Mary's Parish, erected in downtown Albany in 1796, became the second parish in the state and the only one in Upstate New York.

-In 1808 the Diocese of New York was created.
-Nine years later, in 1817 Irish immigrants began coming to Albany to build the Erie Canal.
-The industry that grew around the canal terminus attracted even more immigrants, and the Catholics among them began settling not just in Albany but elsewhere in the Capital District and Mohawk Valley, establishing new churches and subdividing St. Mary's original parish.
+In 1808, the Vatican erected the Diocese of New York, covering all of New York State and part of New Jersey.
+Nine years later, in 1817 Irish immigrants began migrating to Albany to build the Erie Canal across the state.
+Businesses established themselves at the eastern terminus of the canal in Albany attracting even more immigrants to the region.
+Catholic immigrants began settling in Albany, the Capital District and the Mohawk Valley.
+These Catholics established new parishes in their communities.

-Immigration from Ireland rose even more in the 1840s due to the Great Famine.
-By 1847 the Catholic Church and its congregations were well entrenched in Albany and the other cities of the region, and Pope Pius IX granted requests to establish the Diocese of Albany.
-John McCloskey, later Archbishop of New York, was installed as the first bishop of Albany in 1847, with St. Mary's as his procathedral.
+Immigration from Ireland to the United States surged during the 1840s, due to the extreme privations of the Great Famine in that country.
+By 1847, the Catholic Church was well established and growing in Albany and other cities in the region.
+At the request of the Catholic hierarchy, Pope Pius IX erected the Diocese of Albany.
+John McCloskey, later archbishop of New York, was installed as the first bishop of Albany in 1847, with St. Mary's designated as his pro-cathedral.

-Like many of the other churches in the new diocese, St. Mary's had been run by a board of trustees due to its distance from the diocesan seat in New York.
-McCloskey clashed with many of them over their poor financial management, which had left many of them deep in debt.
-"What should belong to the present and the future is already mortgaged to the past!" complained McCloskey's superior, John Hughes, Archbishop of New York.
+Like other churches in the new diocese, St. Mary's was operated by a board of trustees who exercised a great deal of autonomy due to Albany's distance from the bishop in New York City.
+When McCloskey became bishop, he clashed with the board over its poor financial management, which had left the parish deep;y in debt.
+"What should belong to the present and the future is already mortgaged to the past!" complained McCloskey's superior, John Hughes, archbishop of New York.
 Before he had taken up his position in Albany, McCloskey had warned that "sooner or later, the trustee system as it exists will destroy or be destroyed by the Catholic religion."